-IMT 102 Industrial Safety 2 SHC
+- IMT 101 Introduction to Industrial Maintenance 2 SHC This course is an introduction to industrial maintenance.

-This course covers safety awareness and practices found in industry.
 (2/0)

-IMT 104 Schematics 2 SHC

-This course covers the interpretation of mechanical, fluid power, and/or electrical schematics.
+- IMT 104 Schematics 2 SHC This course covers the interpretation of mechanical, fluid power, and/or electrical schematics.
 (2/0)

+- IMT 112

-IMT 112 Hand Tool Operations 3 SHO
+Hand Tool Operations

+3 SHC

 This course covers the use of hand tools and their applications in industrial and service areas.
 (2/3)

+- IMT 131

-IMT 131 Hydraulics and Pneumatics 4 SHC
+Hydraulics and Pneumatics

+4 SHC

 This course covers the basic technology and principles of hydraulics and pneumatics.
 (3/3)

+- IMT 161

-IMT 161 Mechanical Power Applications 4 SHC
+Mechanical Power Applications

+4 SHC

 This course covers mechanical transmission devices, including procedures for installation, removal, and maintenance.
 (3/3)

-IMT 170 Statistical Process Control 3 SHC

-This course is a study of the concepts and charts used in quality control.
+- IMT 170 Statistical Process Control 3 SHC This course is a study of the concepts and charts used in quality control.
 (3/0)

+- IMT 210

+Basic Industrial Skills I

+3 SHC